 - Spray two 6 inch cake pans with baking spray with flour.
 I used Pillsbury's.

-- Mash lemon and sugar together until is moistened and fragrant.
+- In a small bowl, mash lemon zest and 1 tablespoon of sugar together until it's moistened and fragrant.
+Set aside.

 - Combine vanilla and lemon juice with buttermilk.

 - Fold in the dry ingredients alternately with the buttermilk.
+Begin and end with flour.
 Do not over mix the batter.

 - Divide batter evenly between two prepared pans.

 - Bake for 30-35 minutes or until a wooden toothpick inserted in the center comes out clean.
 Allow the cake to cool in the pans for 10 minutes before turning out onto wire racks to cool completely.